 I’m talking about scientiﬁc fact, not something you have to believe in.
 If you really believe that there’s something in London that’s absolutely beautiful, please prove it to me scientiﬁcally.
 You can’t.
 The thing is, we always accept things too easily; we never check.
 We call that kind of attitude sluggishness; its nature is absence of intensive knowledge-wisdom.

-Additional Resources for Study
+Additional Information and Resources for Study

 The entire clip of “Making the Most of Your Life” from the full length video Freedom Through Understanding can be viewed on the Lama Yeshe Wisdom Archive YouTube channel here.